-- 1. Constitutionally admissible statements by the accused concerning the use of the object; - 2.
-The proximity of the object to marijuana, which proximity is actually known to the accused; - 3.
+1. Constitutionally admissible statements by the accused concerning the use of the object;

+- 2. The proximity of the object to marijuana, which proximity is actually known to the accused; - 3.
 Instructions, oral or written, provided with the object concerning its use; - 4.
 Descriptive materials accompanying the object that explain or depict its use; - 5.
 National and local advertising within the actual knowledge of the accused concerning its use; - 6.
 The manner in which the object is displayed for sale; - 7.
 Whether the accused is a legitimate supplier of like or related items to the community, such as a licensed distributor or dealer of tobacco products; - 8.
 Evidence of the ratio of sales of the objects defined in subsection A to the total sales of the business enterprise; - 9.
 The existence and scope of legitimate uses for the object in the community; - 10.
 Expert testimony concerning its use or the purpose for which it was designed; and - 11.
 Relevant evidence of the intent of the accused to deliver it to persons who he knows, or should reasonably know, are under 21 years of age.
-The innocence of an owner, or of anyone in control of the object, as to a direct violation of this article shall not prevent a finding that the object is intended for use or designed for use as drug paraphernalia. - § 3.2-4175.
-Distribution, sale, or display of printed material advertising instruments for use in administering marijuana to minors; penalty.
+The innocence of an owner, or of anyone in control of the object, as to a direct violation of this article shall not prevent a finding that the object is intended for use or designed for use as marijuana paraphernalia.

+§ 3.2-4178.
+Distribution, sale, or display of printed material advertising instruments for use in administering marijuana to persons younger than 21 years of age; penalty.

-It is a Class 1 misdemeanor for any person knowingly to sell, distribute, or display for sale to a minor any book, pamphlet, periodical, or other printed matter which he knows advertises for sale any instrument, device, article, or contrivance for advertised use in unlawfully ingesting, smoking, administering, preparing, or growing marijuana.
+It is a Class 1 misdemeanor for any person knowingly to sell, distribute, or display for sale to a person younger than 21 years of age any book, pamphlet, periodical, or other printed matter which he knows advertises for sale any instrument, device, article, or contrivance for advertised use in unlawfully ingesting, smoking, administering, preparing, or growing marijuana.

-§ 3.2-4176.
+§ 3.2-4179.
 Persons to whom retail marijuana or retail marijuana products may not be sold; proof of legal age; penalties.